Wii Fit: Reception

-Cycling Weekly reported that Mark Cavendish, a double Madison World Champion and Commonwealth Games gold medalist bike racer had to stop his training regime when he injured his left calf's gastrocnemius after falling off the balance board while playing Wii Fit.
+Cycling Weekly reported that Mark Cavendish, a double Madison World Champion and Commonwealth Games gold medalist bike racer, had to stop his training regime when he injured his left calf's gastrocnemius after falling off the balance board while playing Wii Fit.

 There was minor controversy regarding Wii Fit in the UK, where two parents complained after the known limitations of BMI led to their daughter being labeled as overweight.
-Nintendo apologized over any offense caused by the terminology used in-game.Wii Fit Plus generally received positive reviews from critics.
+Nintendo apologized over any offense caused by the terminology used in-game.

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Wii Fit for "Family Game of the Year" and "Outstanding Innovation in Gaming".

+Wii Fit Plus generally received positive reviews from critics.
 GameRankings reports an aggregate score of 80.83% based on 18 reviews, and Metacritic reports a score of 80% based on 33 reviews.
 IGN gave Wii Fit Plus a score of 8.2.
 GameSpot gave it a 7.5 out of 10.
 1UP gave it an A−, stating, "There's still some tightening up to be done, but Wii Fit Plus is a definite improvement in the format."
+The Academy of Interactive Arts & Sciences also nominated Wii Fit Plus for "Family Game of the Year" at the 13th Annual Interactive Achievement Awards.

 In May 2010, the AHA endorsed the Wii to encourage sedentary people to take the first step toward fitness.
 The AHA heart icon covers the console itself along with two of its more active games, Wii Fit Plus and Wii Sports Resort.